 The German government now wants to see this regulation changed by the EU and is striving for a regulation that obliges travellers to accept a voucher instead of a refund.
 Since there is a possibility that this regulation will also apply retroactively, we ask you to request a refund as soon as possible.

 If advance payments have been made by the University of Tübingen, the refunds from the transport companies must be returned to the University.

-If you are entering from a risk area, you can be exempt from the quarantine obligation if you have a medical certificate that proves that you are not infected with the novel corona virus.
-Details can be found on the following information page of the Robert Koch Institute: https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Tests.htm
+However, currently (August 25, 2020), persons entering from a risk area are exempt from the quarantine obligation if they can already prove on entry by a medical certificate that they are not infected with the novel corona virus.
+Details on the requirements for this medical certificate can be found on the following information page of the Robert Koch Institute and in the FAQs on the website of the state government of Baden-Württemberg: https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Tests.html

 Advice from the university medical service

 The university medical service is also available for consultation, +49 7071 29-87092, daily 8.30-13.30 hours.